Asabeneh/30-Days-Of-JavaScript/04_Day_Conditionals/04_day_conditionals.md

 // No need for a rain coat.
 ```

 The last condition is false, therefore the else block was executed.
 What if we have more than two conditions?
 In that case, we would use *else if* conditions.

 ### If  Else if Else

-On our daily life, we make decisions on daily basis.
-We make decisions not by checking  one or two conditions instead we make decisions based on multiple conditions.
-As similar to our daily life, programming is also full of conditions.
+In our daily life, we make decisions on daily basis.
+We make decisions not by checking one or two conditions, instead we make decisions based on multiple conditions.
+Similarly to our daily life, programming is also full of conditions.
 We use *else if* when we have multiple conditions.

 ```js
 // syntax